The HydroGym Reinforcement Learning Platform for Fluid Dynamics: HydroGym - Numerical Backends and Implementation

 \section{HydroGym - Numerical Backends and Implementation}

 HydroGym provides multiple computational backends to accommodate diverse research requirements and computational resources in flow control applications.
-The framework's modular architecture supports three distinct solver implementations: a high-performance lattice Boltzmann method (LBM) solver built on the m-AIA framework for large-scale simulations (Section \ref{appendix:Implementation:MAIA}), a JAX-based implementation optimized for machine learning workflows (Section \ref{appendix:Implementation:JAX}), and a Firedrake finite element backend designed for maximum code transparency and extensibility (Section \ref{appendix:Implementation:Firedrake}).
+The framework's modular architecture supports six distinct solver implementations: a high-performance lattice Boltzmann method (LBM) solver built on the m-AIA framework for large-scale simulations (Section~\ref{appendix:Implementation:MAIA}), a compressible finite-volume (FV) solver also within m-AIA targeting wall-bounded turbulent flows at higher Mach numbers (Section~\ref{appendix:Implementation:MAIA:FV}), a spectral-element solver based on Nek5000 for incompressible high-Reynolds-number configurations requiring spectral accuracy (Section~\ref{appendix:Implementation:nek5000}), a differentiable incompressible JAX-based implementation optimized for gradient-enhanced machine learning workflows (Section~\ref{appendix:Implementation:JAX}), a differentiable compressible solver based on JAX-Fluids for high-order flow control in compressible and multiphase regimes (Section~\ref{appendix:Implementation:JAXFluids}), and a Firedrake finite element backend designed for maximum code transparency and rapid prototyping (Section~\ref{appendix:Implementation:Firedrake}).
 Each implementation targets specific use cases while maintaining a unified interface for reinforcement learning integration, enabling researchers to select the most appropriate computational approach based on their performance requirements, hardware constraints, and research objectives.